-In the work world, a case in point is measuring internal employee engagement survey scores against external benchmarks.
+In the work world, we slip into “keeping up” when we measure internal employee engagement survey scores against external benchmarks.
 A peer-reviewed paper published by the U.S. National Academies Press states clearly that “for performance measures to have meaning and provide useful information, it is necessary to make comparisons.”

-While it’s true that comparison with rivalries can be motivating, Theodore Roosevelt may have had a good point when surmising that “comparison is the thief of joy.”
-But what if that comparison was shifted inwards?
+While it’s true comparison with rivalries can be motivating, Theodore Roosevelt may have had a good point when surmising: “comparison is the thief of joy.”
+But what if comparison was shifted inwards?

-British Olympic athlete Jenny Meadows says “there’s no better feeling, even if I’ve won a race, than recording a personal best.”
-Hikers on the Appalachian Trail have the motto “hike your own hike.”
-In other words, resist the urge to compare how many miles you cover in a day to how far other hikers are travelling; seek your personal best.
+British Olympic athlete, Jenny Meadows, says, “There’s no better feeling, even if I’ve won a race, than recording a personal best.”
+Hikers on the Appalachian Trail have the motto “Hike your own hike.”
+In other words, resist the urge to compare how many miles you cover in a day to how far other hikers are traveling; seek your personal best.

 Harvard Business Review asked hundreds of executives in surveys and in seminars all over the world to describe their ideal organization.
 While there were lots of blue sky ideas, one description kept surfacing: an organization that operates at its fullest potential by allowing people to do their best work.